Student Loan Payment Pause Extended Through January 2022!

 Unfortunately, private student loans don’t qualify for the Department of Education’s forbearance program.
 However, many private lenders are offering disaster or emergency forbearance.
 Typically, that means a short-term pause on payments that won’t count toward any existing forbearance limits.
 Interest will still accrue during all private loan forbearance periods.
 If you’re having trouble making payments, don’t wait – reach out to your lender today.
 Here is a list of relief available from many private lenders.

 Payments are automatically suspended for all borrowers, including those who were more than 31 days delinquent prior to March 13, 2020, or became more than 31 days delinquent soon thereafter.
 That means the loans are in forbearance and won’t default.
 Default on federal loans happens when a payment is 270 days past due, sending your loan to collections and exposing you to damaged credit, garnished wages and seized tax refunds.

-For those with federal student loans in default, all collection activities are suspended through Jan.
-31, 2021.
+For those with federal student loans already in default, all collection activities are suspended through Jan.
+31, 2022.
 You can get a refund for any forced student loan payments made since March 13, 2020 – if you believe you have had wages wrongly garnished or other attempts made to collect on student debt since March, contact Bay Area Legal Aid.
 If your tax refund was seized before March 13, 2020, it will not be returned.

 Millions of Americans are struggling to repay student loan debt.
 The National Consumer Law Center’s Student Loan Borrower Assistance Project is a resource for borrowers, their families, and advocates representing student loan borrowers.